lljb3/Corp-Full-Theme/README.md

 ## Before Installation

-Please remember to only install either Bootstrap 3 Shortcodes or Fusion Page Builder by itself, never together.
+Please remember to only install Fusion Page Builder.

-If installing Fusion Page Builder, go to the plugin's file and comment out line 131 in <em>/includes/js/fusion-core.js</em>.
+When installing Fusion Page Builder, go to the plugin's file and comment out line 131 in <em>/includes/js/fusion-core.js</em>.

+Also make sure you go into Fusion's settings and uncheck "Enable Boostrap" in Settings > Fusion.

 ## What's coming in 4?